AlpacaTravel/import-streams/docs/alpaca/alpaca-sync-external-items.md

             # The source of the import (anything, website URL is fine)
             value: https://www.mysite.com

+  # Validate the items to pick up on mis-mapping of data
+  # Will check the schema of the supplied valud
+  - type: json-schema-validate
+    options:
+      debug: true

   # This service will update changed records in the collection and mark
   # them as present (to detect removals)
   - type: alpaca-sync-external-items
     options:
+      # Sync configuration
       apiKey: sk.123
       collection: alpaca://collection/123
       profile: alpaca://profile/123